alleyinteractive/mantle-docs/testing/continuous-integration.md

 One difference to call out from core is that Mantle does not require the use of `bin/install-wp-tests.sh` to run tests in a CI environment.
-(If you don't know what that even is, you can skip ahead!)
+(If you don't know what that is, skip ahead!)
 Mantle will automatically attempt to download and install WordPress behind the scenes so that your plugin/package can focus on other things.
 For majority of the use cases plugins/packages will be able to run `./vendor/bin/phpunit` and have their tests run automatically.

 ## Environment Variables